For John Wayne’s Birthday

 One of her most famous lines is “We tell ourselves stories in order to live.”

-That is always where her mind is.
-Even in something as prosaic or bureaucratic as a water board meeting in California, or the background information of the Getty Museum, she is always standing there with her ear to the ground, listening for the rumble of the other story, the one beneath it all.
+Even in something as prosaic or bureaucratic as a water board meeting in California, or the background information of the Getty Museum, she stands there with her ear to the ground, listening for the rumble of the other story, the one beneath it all.

 Movie stars are the embodiment of that Didion line.
 “We tell ourselves stories in order to live.”
 What is it that makes one star “hit” over another?
-There are certainly business decisions that are made, contracts signed, that push this or that actor to the forefront.
+There are business decisions that are made, contracts signed, events that push this or that actor to the forefront.
 But John Wayne didn’t become who he was because of a business decision or a good deal.
 He didn’t even become “John Wayne” because of the opportunities he got early on.
 Plenty of people get good opportunities and don’t “show up” like Wayne did.
-Plenty of people get one shot and then are never heard from again.
-And Wayne was in the trenches for a long time.
-Forever.
-It was not a done deal for him.
-It was not immediately apparent to everyone the second he walked into the room: “Oh my God, yes, he is going to be one of the biggest stars of the 20th century.”
+Plenty of people get one chance and then are never heard from again.
+Wayne was in the trenches for a long time.
+Success was not a done deal for him.
+His star potential was not immediately apparent to everyone the second he walked into a room.
+People were not like, “Oh my God, yes, he is going to be one of the biggest stars of the 20th century.”

 There are many reasons why John Wayne became who he was.
 I have my theories.
 There was a time-and-place factor going on with him.
 20 years later, and it might not have happened.
 But even that cannot explain his overwhelming effectiveness onscreen.
 There’s that one quote from him in an interview with Peter Bogdanovich.
 Bogdanovich asks him about his gestures, and how bold they are – and Wayne replied, “Well, I think that’s the first thing you learn when you do a high school play.
 If you’re going to make a gesture, make it.”

 There, we are getting close to the heart of Wayne’s genius onscreen, his unfailing sense of truth, his courage with being big, his bold-ness with putting himself – ALL of himself – out there.
 This is something that cannot be taught.
 You just have to know that that’s the gig.
 If you don’t know that from the get-go, you won’t get far and Wayne knew it from the start.
 He never hesitated.
 Gesture to be made?
 He made it.
 He launched himself out into the imaginary.
 He held nothing back.
 He also never lied.
 That’s one of the things that also cannot be taught.
 It can’t even be cultivated.
 You have it, or you don’t.
-He was not perfect.
-But he was always honest.
-His onscreen persona had such authority because of that.
+His onscreen persona had such authority because of his honesty.
 You relax when you see him.
 Even when he’s acting like a son of a bitch, he’s coming from a place of truth.
 And truth, above all else, has authority.
 In the end, it is the ONLY thing that matters onscreen.

-But Truth is the one thing that the movies can hand to us like no other medium, and it is the hardest thing to capture or convey.
+But Truth is the hardest thing to capture or convey.
 If it weren’t difficult, we’d see it more often.
-Don’t underestimate how difficult this gig is.
-But it’s not difficult for people like John Wayne.
+Don’t underestimate how difficult the gig is.
+But it wasn’t difficult for someone like John Wayne.
 He just had to be given the opportunity to show what he could do, and when the time came, he SHOWED UP.

-To not understand that there are trends in acting – and that now the trend is to congratulate those who go after total transformation (“I’m beautiful, therefore I will play ugly” “I’m tall, therefore I will play short” “My nose is perfect, therefore I will wear a putty prosthetic nose”, etc.) – is to not understand the history of the industry.
+To not understand that there are trends in acting styles, and that now the trend is to congratulate actors who go after total transformation (“I’m beautiful, therefore I will play ugly” “I’m tall, therefore I will play short” “My nose is perfect, therefore I will wear a putty prosthetic nose”, etc.) is to not understand the history of the industry and the artform.
 “Playing yourself” is devalued NOW, but it wasn’t in the beginning when the greatest stars were born.
-So at least admit that your stupid comment “he was just playing himself” comes out of your own limited understanding of the history of the trends of acting.
+So at least admit that your comment “he was just playing himself” comes out of your own limited understanding of the history of the trends of acting.
 Don’t just pass that off as Truth.
-(It’s interesting that if you remove the word “just” from the sentence “He just played himself”, then I wouldn’t have as much of a problem with it, although I still don’t like it.
-It’s the “just” that is so dismissive, so lazy, so wrong.
-The “just” is always there, which is the clue to me, the “tell”, that the person speaking has not thought about the issue deeply enough and is coming from a deeply mistaken understanding of what acting actually is.
+(It’s interesting: if you removed the word “just” from the sentence “He just played himself”, I wouldn’t have as much of a problem with it, although I still don’t like it.
+It’s the “just” that is so lazy, so wrong.
+The “just” is always there, though, which is the clue to me, the “tell”, that the person speaking has not thought about the issue enough and is coming from a deeply mistaken understanding of what acting actually is.
 Literally: They don’t know what acting IS.
 And they’re writing about movies!
 You see the problem.
-There is nothing, nothing, nothing “just” about honestly playing one’s self and to say so reveals the shallowness of your thinking.
-That’s all.
-In the same way if I blithely made comments about nuclear fusion or insider trading or bonsai trees – whatever – my comments would reveal my ignorance to those who actually worked in those fields.
-A dismissive “He was just playing himself” is a “tell” on the same level.)
+There is nothing, nothing, nothing “JUST” about playing one’s self.)

-I do not mean to sound totally dismissive of the current trend.
+I do not mean to sound totally dismissive of the current trend in acting.
 There is some great work being done.
-And those who achieve a transformation – from the inside-out – have my greatest admiration.
-I love that shit.
-But not at the expense of those like John Wayne, or Spencer Tracey, or, hell, Elvis Presley, who showed up onscreen with an indelible personality specific to them, and continued to BE that personality in film after film after film.
+And those who achieve radical transformations – without being self-congratulatory or preening about it – have my greatest admiration.
+I love all of it.
+I do.
+But NOT at the expense of the “reputations” of those like John Wayne, or Spencer Tracey, or, hell, Elvis Presley, who showed up onscreen with an indelible personality specific to them, and continued to BE that personality in film after film after film.
 Because that is what the public wanted.
 And so that is what they gave.
 Understand that what is congratulated now has not always been congratulated.
 Understand that a trend is a trend.
 The fact that Jason Robards spoke dismissively of “the Method” does not say anything about his talent.
 The fact that Cary Grant always had the same haircut in every single movie does not mean that he wasn’t “dedicated” to his craft, or some such bullshit.
-You can certainly have a personal preference, but don’t be a moron about it.
+You can certainly have a personal preference, but don’t be stupid about it.

-Another thing I want to mention about John Wayne, and then I’ll get to Didion: I have been writing about actors for a long time.
+I have been writing about actors for a long time.
 I write about all kinds of actors.
-People show up here and comment on their favorite moments, their favorite movies, the roles they loved of whatever actor I’m talking about.
+People show up here and comment on their favorite moments, their favorite movies, the roles they loved of this or that actor.
 But when I have written about John Wayne, people show up and tell me about themselves.
 In this, John Wayne stands (almost) alone.
 Yes, people talk about the movies they loved, but more people show up and say, “He makes me think of my grandfather …” “He makes me think of my father …” “My father loved John Wayne …” The reactions to John Wayne, then, are ultimately personal in a way that is unique.
-And the only other person I have written about that engenders that same kind of personal response is Elvis Presley.
-People certainly show up and talk about Elvis’ movies, music, etc. But more often than not, I hear about the Aunt who had a shrine, the grandmother who said “Elvis really loved his mother”, the father who fell in love with Elvis when he heard his gospel music… People talk about Elvis, yes.
+And the only other person I have written about that brings that same kind of personal response is Elvis Presley.
+People certainly show up and talk about Elvis’ movies, music, etc. But more often than not, I hear about the Aunt who had a shrine to the King, the grandmother who said “Elvis really loved his mother”, the father who fell in love with Elvis when he heard Elvis’ gospel music… People talk about Elvis the artist, yes.
 But what they are really talking about is themselves.
 It’s one of the reasons that I think Elvis is hard to get a handle on, culturally and critically.

 The same thing is true of John Wayne.

-One of my favorite actresses is Jean Arthur, and I have written a lot about her, and people just LOVE this woman.
+One of my favorite actresses is Jean Arthur, and I have written a lot about her, and people LOVE this woman.
 Any time I write about her, people come pouring out of the woodwork.
-But they talk about her roles, her life, her relationships … they don’t talk about themselves.
+But they talk about her roles, favorite movies … they don’t talk about themselves.
 The same is true for Cary Grant, another favorite of mine, and clearly a favorite of a lot of people.
 Cary Grant gets under your skin, his fans are some of the most loyal fans in the universe, but what we talk about when we talk about Grant is his acting, his persona, his roles, his movie star mystique.

-But still.
-The comments threads of a John Wayne post are very different than the comments thread of a Cary Grant post.
+The point remains: The comments thread of a John Wayne post is very different than the comments thread of a Cary Grant post.
 With John Wayne, I hear about family members, childhood memories, the First Time I Saw One of His Movies, my mother loved him, my father loved him, my uncle who was a Vietnam vet loved him ….

-And both did so for a long period of time, Wayne for his entire career which spanned decades, and Elvis for the entire half of his life that he was famous.
-And it certainly would have continued, had Elvis lived.
+And both did so for a long period of time: Wayne for his entire career which spanned decades, and Elvis for the entire half of his life that he was famous.
+And it would have continued, had Elvis lived.

-You can literally count on one hand the performers who can do that.
-You might hit into something important, trendy, and have a good 5 or 10 years at the top – but 40?
-Or 20?
+You can literally count on one hand the performers who have done that.
+An actor might tap into something important, trendy, and have a good 5 or 10 years at the top of the industry – but 40 years?
+20?